intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/azure_ppml.md

 When entering the passphrase or password, you could input the same password by yourself; and these passwords could also be used for the next step of generating other passwords.
 Password should be longer than 6 bits and contain numbers and letters, and one sample password is "3456abcd".
 These passwords would be used for future remote attestations and to start SGX enclaves more securely.

 ### 3.3 Generate password
-Run such script to save password to Azure Key Vault
+Run such script to save the password to Azure Key Vault
 ```bash
 /ppml/trusted-big-data-ml/azure/generate-password-az.sh myKeyVault used_password_when_generate_keys
 ```
-### 3.4 Save kube config to secret
+### 3.4 Save kubeconfig to secret
 Login to AKS use such command:
 ```bash
 az aks get-credentials --resource-group  myResourceGroup --name myAKSCluster
 ```
-Run such script to save kube config to secret
+Run such script to save kubeconfig to secret
 ```bash
 /ppml/trusted-big-data-ml/azure/kubeconfig-secret.sh
 ```